AMBLE-OKAY-THIS-IS-LITERALLY-THE-SLAST-ONE-1

 capstone-user-story-1-copy-2

-After creating the first iteration of high-fidelity mockups and creating a prototype, I conducted usability tests with six user participants.
-The feedback I got made it immediately clear what changes were necessary.
+After creating the first iteration of high-fidelity mockups and a working prototype, I conducted usability tests with six user participants.
+The feedback I received made it immediately clear what changes were necessary.

 Pages Were Too Deeply Nested.